Disclaimer: I do not own Harry Potter or any of it's ideas, themes, characters, books, movies, images, etc.

 "Ron, my parents may both be dead but I'm pretty sure the word bastard doesn't apply to me," Harry told him.

-The entire common room laughed as Ron turned slightly pink.
+The students gathered around them laughed as Ron turned slightly pink.
 Ron's brows furrowed a moment before he looked around at the surrounding faces.

 "Hey, anyone seen 'Mione?" he asked.
 Everyone looked around, before shaking their heads.
 He sighed.

-"Guess she's at the Library, probably trying to read as many books she can before the holidays start."
+"Guess she's at the Library, probably trying to read as many books she can before the holidays start.
+She did say we didn't have to wait for her."
 He shrugged.
 Harry and most of the other Gryffindors laughed.
-Ginny swatted him over the head from her position on the arm of his chair.
+Ginny swatted him over the head.

 "Don't be mean, Ronald."
 She scowled, before going back to watching Harry.